-- 1. Annually review the characterization of ten percent by volume of the hazardous wastes to verify that the characterization is accurate. - 2.
+- 1. Annually review the characterization of hazardous wastes per the Safety-Kleen's waste analysis plan and annual recharacterization process to verify that the characterization is accurate. - 2.
 Recharacterize a hazardous waste whenever there is a change in waste-generating processes that may affect the physical or chemical properties, listed status of the waste, or the land disposal restriction status of the waste. - 3.
 Recharacterize a hazardous waste whenever the Permittee is notified by an off-site facility that has received a hazardous waste from the Facility that the characterization of the waste received at the off-site facility does not match a pre-approved waste analysis certification or accompanying waste manifest or shipping paper.